bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/lexical_grammar.md

     a = b;
     ++c;

 1. A semicolon is inserted at the end, when a statement with restricted productions in the grammar is followed by a line terminator.
-These statements with “no LineTerminator here” rules are:
+These statements with "no LineTerminator here” rules are:

 -   PostfixExpressions (`++` and `--`)
 -   `continue`